connbstro/Horiseon-refactor/README.md

 <br/>

 ## **Why did I build this?**
-Horiseon, a marketing agency, needed to ensure that their codebase for their website met accessibility standards.
-The agency provided me with their working codebase requesting minor modifications, improved formatting, and a clean up (consolidation) of the index.html and style.css files.
-Once complete, the website would be optimized for search engines as well as Horiseon's customers.
+The company Horiseon needed me to restructure the source code of their website so as to improve operation without altering any functionality.
+They needed to ensure that their codebase for their website met accessibility standards.
+With the provided code I refactored and improved the website.

 <br/>